Mattsantos541/TMDB-Box-Office-Prediction/Readme.md

 It is your job to predict the international box office revenue for each movie.
 For each id in the test set, you must predict the value of the revenue variable.

-Submissions are evaluated on Root-Mean-Squared-Logarithmic-Error (RMSLE) between the predicted value and the actual revenue.
+Submissions are evaluated on Root-Mean-Squared-Logarithmic-Error (RMSE) between the predicted value and the actual revenue.
 Logs are taken to not overweight blockbuster revenue movies.

+Results:

+Linear Regression: x= budget, runtime                 RMSE= $92,670,238.24 r=0.53 Linear Regression: x= budget, runtime, popularity     RMSE= $86,600,189.41 r=0.59